-The purpose of these awards and scholarships and awards is to recognize students who have done exemplary work as reflected not only in course grades, but also in the overall quality of contributions within the programs offered through the department.
-The Department of Sociology-Anthropology offers the following awards and scholarships each year to outstanding students in Department programs
+The Department of Anthropology, Sociology & Criminology offers the following awards and scholarships to outstanding students in departmental programs.
+The purpose of these awards and scholarships is to recognize students who have done exemplary work as reflected not only in course grades, but also in their overall quality of contributions within departmental programs.
+The number of awards and amounts vary based on donor guidelines and available funds.

-(To be eligible to receive any of the SCHOLARSHIPS listed below, you must be returning to UMD as a student in Fall 2017.
+(PLEASE NOTE: To be eligible to receive any of the SCHOLARSHIPS listed below, you must be returning to UMD as a student in Fall 2018.
 AWARDS may go to students who are graduating OR students who are returning.)

-Arthur Pulford Scholarship in Criminology: one or more awards, ranging from $2,000 to $3,000.
-The purpose of the Pulford Scholarship is to provide payments to full-time undergraduate students in Criminology at the University of Minnesota Duluth according to the following guidelines:
+- Arthur Pulford Scholarship in Criminology: The purpose of the Pulford Scholarship is to provide payments to full-time undergraduate students in Criminology at the University of Minnesota Duluth according to the following guidelines:

-The application deadline for scholarships for the 2017-18 academic year is Friday, March 17, 2017.
-Applications must be complete (including a letter of support from a UMD instructor) in order to be considered for an award.
-You will be notified by email of the status of your application by March 31.
-Awards will be presented at the annual College of Liberal Arts Spring Awards Reception on April 26, 2017, in the Kirby Ballroom.
+The application deadline for the 2018-19 academic year is Friday, March 16, 2018.
+Applications must be complete (including a letter of support from a UMD instructor) in order to be considered for a scholarship or award.
+You will be notified by email of the status of your application by March 30th.
+Awards will be presented at the annual College of Liberal Arts Spring Awards Reception on April 26, 2018, at the Holiday Inn Downtown.
 Students need not attend the Awards Reception in order to receive an award.

-Completion of at least 30 total credits and one semester at UMD by the end of the fall semester of the academic year in which the award is made. cumulative GPA of at least 3.0. must be a returning student in the semester after the award is made.
+Completion of at least 30 total credits and one semester at UMD by the end of the fall semester of the academic year in which the award is made.
+Cumulative GPA of at least 3.0.
+Must be a returning student in the semester after the scholarship award is made.